-Each committee received an update (with recommendations where relevant) from the CWG at each quarterly meeting during the Plan Year (comprising a summary note of the latest CWG meeting, a recommendations sheet with relevant accompanying material and a high level quarterly status report) and made decisions (where required) at those quarterly meetings.
-Decisions included the choice of metrics, targets and scenarios and what, if any, action or further consideration should be given to mitigate the Plan's exposure to climate-related risks.
+Each committee received an update (with recommendations where relevant) from the CWG following each of its meetings during the Plan Year and made decisions (where required) at those meetings.
+Decisions included whether to retain the existing metrics and targets and whether to re-run the Plan's scenario analysis.